 Interest rate risk is the risk that an investment's value will change due to change in the level of interest rates.
 The Authority currently employs one professional investment management firm to manage its investments.
-The funds are all "laddered" so that investments do not mature all at once and are in compliance with the Colorado statutes and Bond Resolutions.
-Additionally, 91% and 96% of the cash equivalents and investments have maturities of three years or less as of December 31, 2023 and 2022, respectively.
+The funds are all "laddered" so that investments do not mature all at once and are in compliance pursuant to the Colorado statutes and Bond Resolutions.
+Additionally, 89% and 91% of the cash equivalents and investments have maturities of three years or less as of December 31, 2024 and 2023, respectively.